Why Create a Video Slideshow?

 You can create photo montages in a variety of software both by Adobe and by third parties.
 Search around to see which ones make the most sense to you and match your skill level.

-Video slideshows using Adobe Lightroom CC.
+Video slideshows using Adobe Lightroom CC (Classic).
 If you have zero skills in digital video applications, you might start your slideshow endeavors with a simple photo application.
-Lightroom can create a photo montage for you automatically, with very little effort involved, for example.
+Lightroom CC (Classic) can create a photo montage for you automatically, with very little effort involved, for example.
 See this video tutorial for more info on that.

 If you are so inclined, Adobe Creative Cloud's digital video applications can help you create a more interesting video slideshow with just a little more effort.
 This article is focused more on how to create custom video slideshows with Creative Cloud digital video applications than with Lightroom.